Stay warm, stay smart!

 Turn off lights whenever you leave a room or don’t need them.
 Empty rooms don't need the lights on!

-Set your refrigerator to 38-40°F and your freezer to around 5°F. Remember, every time you open the fridge, about 30% of the cold air escapes!
+Set your refrigerator to 38-40°F and your freezer to around 5°F. Remember, every time you open the fridge, cold air escapes!

 Use the oven window to check on your food instead of opening the door and letting heat escape.
 Remember: patience is a virtue!